-A temper tantrum is your child's way of expressing their feelings.
+A temper tantrum is your child’s way of expressing their emotions.

-Your child may become frustrated if they can't make you understand what they want or if they don't get their own way.
+Your child may become frustrated if they cannot make you understand what they want or if they do not get their own way.
 It's important to teach your child how to manage their emotions and better ways of dealing with their frustrations.

 During a temper tantrum, your child may:

 Your child may show signs of temper tantrums from 18 months on.
 They may continue until your child is 3 or older.